Jomik/screeps-server/README.md

 Ensure that your setup applies to any new prerequisites listed above.
 Run `docker compose pull` to download any new version of the image.

+### Stopping the server
+In your project run `docker compose stop`.
+This will stop the containers, but not remove them, so starting is quicker again.

+To __fully__ wipe the server and its data, run `docker compose down -v`.
+This removes containers, networks and volumes.

 ## Troubleshooting